ibm-cloud-docs/vpc/acl-create.md

 Before you begin, ensure that you have created a VPC and subnet.

-## Creating a network ACL in the UI
+## Creating a network ACL in the console
 {: #configuring-the-acl}
 {: ui}